Images Have Disappeared

 Outdated Elements:

-After you make sure of that, check the website from Chrome -> Incognito mode or Safari -> Private Window to be sure that you are not viewing a cached version of your website.
+After you ensure that, check the website from Chrome -> Incognito mode or Safari -> Private Window to ensure you are not viewing a cached version of your website.

 Plugin Conflict:

-One of the most encountered situations is when a plugin is conflicting and it blocks the images to be visible on front end (what visitors see).
+One of the most encountered situations is when a plugin conflicts, blocking the images from being visible on the front end (what visitors see).

-To check this, deactivate all the plugins with no exception and navigate to the website from a Private Window or Incognito mode in Chrome.
+To check this, deactivate all the plugins with no exceptions and navigate to the website from a Private Window or Incognito mode in Chrome.

 You can find an alternative plugin at www.wordpress.org/plugins